Brew Guide

 French Press

 Coffee nerds like it freshly pressed.
 Press pot coffee is like pop with double the fizz!
-Use two tablespoons of freshly ground coffee and water that has been heated to 190-200 degrees.
-After adding the water to the coffee press gently stir to mix it up.
+Use two tablespoons of freshly ground coffee and water heated to 190–200 degrees.
+After adding the water, gently stir to mix it up.
 Press the coffee after four minutes.
-(Experiment with pressing the coffee in two or three minutes.
-This extracts more of the “front-end” flavors from the coffee.)
+(Experiment with pressing in two or three minutes — this extracts more of the “front-end” flavors.)

 Auto Drip

-How much ground coffee should you use per brewed cup of coffee?
-I suggest you start with the following: For 10 cups of brewed coffee use a scant 2/3 cup of beans (measured before grinding).
+For 10 cups of brewed coffee use a scant 2/3 cup of beans measured before grinding.
 If you have a 12 cup coffee pot use 2/3 cup beans plus a little.
 Try it and then adjust for your own taste.

 Percolator

 Must you?
 If you are making coffee for a crowd then perhaps you must.
-How many beans should you use for 30 cups?
-Start with two cups of beans for a 30 cup coffee pot.
-One of those huge 100 cup coffee pots?
-Six to seven cups of coffee beans.
-Percolated coffee should be served as soon as possible once the brew cycle is complete.
-The longer it sits the more aroma it looses and it may pick up a scorched flavor.
-This method of brewing coffee is only a solution for crowds – really it isn’t quite real coffee.
+For a 30 cup coffee pot start with two cups of beans.
+One of those huge 100 cup pots?
+Six to seven cups.
+Percolated coffee should be served as soon as the brew cycle is complete — the longer it sits the more aroma it loses and it may pick up a scorched flavor.
+Really it isn’t quite real coffee, but sometimes a crowd demands it.

 AeroPress